JamesWoolfenden/learn-packer/docs/ansible-docker.md

 You now have a folder **migibert.terraform**.

-You can build these up into playbooks and provsioners, I made many of these to make some Confluent/Kafka Images here:
+You can build these up into playbooks and provisioners, I made many of these to make some Confluent/Kafka Images here:
 <https://github.com/JamesWoolfenden/packer-by-example/blob/master/packfiles/redhat/confluent-connect.json>

 ```json